himefei/LifAi2/README.md

 # 🪄 LifAi2 is an Local LLM powered (Ollama and LM Studio) Python App

-### A hub to invoke various AI tools including writing improvements, spell checking, translation, prompt editing, AI chat and more.
+### A hub to invoke a flocating toolbar to enhance text with RAG support

 ![Hub Screenshot](assets/hub2.png)